Neuro-inspired brainstorming: how to design idea generation that unlocks your team’s collective genius

 Humans are incredible at finding solutions because we evolved sub-groups specialized at each different aspect of it.
 In a brainstorm, we are at our best sharing ideas to solve a problem when we ensure that we enable the collective genius of these sub-groups to emerge.

 Neurodivergent brainstorm participants hold critical keys to group success, such as big picture thinking, pattern analysis, and comfort in risk taking, but tend to struggle with the majority style of information processing and communication.
 Introverted team members, who prefer to think first and then talk, share these challenges, as does anyone who prefers to start with quiet contemplation.
-If these styles are not accommodated, your brainstorm won’t unlock the full range of creativity available.
+If these styles are not enabled, your brainstorm won’t unlock the full range of creativity available.

 Make your brainstorm process inclusive by spending extra time preparing and providing options to contribute.
 Share materials beforehand for those who wish to prepare; during the brainstorm session, use a mix of verbal and quiet written contribution time slots to cater to all thinking and communication preferences; and continue the brainstorm process by allowing participants to contribute after the session itself has finished.